BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             are not in the "can deny active notify request" table; the output is the full path names of all such parameters, one per line

+        pathref
+            for each pathRef parameter, report cases where a "CPE-managed, non-fixed" object references another "CPE-managed, non-fixed"
+            object; these are candidate cases for objects that should have the same lifetime

         profile
             check which parameters defined in the highest version of the